Azure/bicep-reps/active/0003-extensible-resource-deployment-observability-improvements.md

 ### `Microsoft.Resources/deployments/operations` API changes for GET and LIST

-#### Updating `targetResource` to include symbolic name and provider for extensible resources
+#### Updating `targetResource` to include symbolic name and extension for extensible resources

-To align with modifications made to the `Microsoft.Resources/deployments API`, the response body now incorporates the addition of `symbolicName` and `deploymentProvider`.
+To align with modifications made to the `Microsoft.Resources/deployments API`, the response body now incorporates the addition of `symbolicName` and `extension`.

 ```diff
 {